cerner/terra-core/packages/terra-i18n/docs/README.md

 # Terra I18n

 The terra-i18n component provides the internationalization to the React component.
 Terra supports the following locales: 'de' 'es' 'en' 'en-US' 'en-GB', 'fi-FI', 'fr', 'pt'.
-All locales related fils are loading on demand.
+All locales related files are loading on demand.

 ## Getting Started